-The following table sets forth certain information regarding the ordinary shares owned, and stock options held, by our directors and senior management as of May 1, 2023.
-The percentage of outstanding ordinary shares is based on 84,356,307 ordinary shares outstanding as of April 23, 2023 that consists, for the purpose of the below calculation and presentation, ordinary shares and options to purchase ordinary shares which are vested or shall become vested within 60 days of May 1, 2023.
+The following table sets forth certain information regarding the ordinary shares owned, and stock options held, by our directors and senior management as of March 4, 2024.
+The percentage of outstanding ordinary shares is based on 85,556,663 ordinary shares outstanding as of March 4, 2024, that consists, for the purpose of the below calculation and presentation, ordinary shares and options to purchase ordinary shares which are vested or shall become vested within 60 days of March 21, 2024.

-Name Number of Ordinary Shares (1) Percentage of Outstanding Ordinary Shares Number of Stock Options Held (2) rcise price Options Number of RSUs Held (2) Zohar Zisapel (3) 7,167,174 8.47 250,000 \$ 2.22 - 3.70 Ira Palti 520,000 0.61 520,000 \$ 2.48 - 3.70 - All directors and senior management as a group consisting of 23 people (4) 8,548,189 9.94 1,631,015 \$ 1.80 - 4.22 449,311 within 60 days of May 1, 2023.
+Name Number of Ordinary Shares Beneficially Owned Percentage of Outstanding Ordinary Shares Beneficially Owned Number of Stock Options Held (2) Exercis Option se price of Number of RS Held (2) SUs All directors and senior management as a group consisting of 16 people (3) 1,664,807 1.91 1,659,807 \$ 1.68 - 4.21 4 63,084

-(1) Consists of ordinary shares and options to purchase ordinary shares which are vested or shall become vested

-- (2) Each stock option is exercisable into one ordinary share and expires between 6 and 10 years from the date of its grant.
-Of the number of stock options listed, 250,000, 520,000 and 1,631,015 options, are vested or shall become vested within 60 days of May 1, 2023 for Mr. Zisapel, Mr. Palti and all directors and senior management as a group, respectively.
-No RSUs are expected to vest within 60 days of March 15, 2023. - (3) The number of ordinary shares held by Zohar Zisapel includes (i) 3,694,986 ordinary shares held by Zohar Zisapel; (ii) 250,000 ordinary shares issuable upon the exercise of options granted to Mr. Zisapel, exercisable as of May 1, 2023 or within 60 days thereafter; (iii) 1,101,245 ordinary shares are held of record by Lomsha Ltd., an Israeli company controlled by Mr. Zisapel; (iv) 18,717 ordinary shares are held by RAD Data Communications Ltd., an Israeli company of which Mr. Zisapel is a principal shareholder and a director; and (v) 2,102,226 Ordinary Shares are held by Michael and Klil Holdings (93) Ltd., an Israeli company controlled by Mr. Zisapel. - (4) Each of the directors and senior management other than Messrs.
-Zohar Zisapel and Ira Palti, beneficially owns less than 1% of the outstanding ordinary shares as of May 1, 2023 (including options held by each such person and which are vested or shall become vested within 60 days of May 1, 2023) and have therefore not been separately listed.
+- (1) Consists of 5,000 ordinary shares and 1,659,807 options to purchase ordinary shares which are vested or shall become vested within 60 days of March 21, 2024. - (2) Each stock option is exercisable into one ordinary share and expires 6 years from the date of its grant.
+Of the number of stock options listed 1,659,807 options are vested or shall become vested within 60 days of March 21, 2024 for senior management as a group.
+No RSUs are expected to vest within 60 days of March 21, 2024. - (3) Each of the directors and senior management beneficially owns less than 1% of the outstanding ordinary shares as of March 21, 2024 (including options held by each such person and which are vested or shall become vested within 60 days of March 21, 2024) and have therefore not been separately listed.